 Subfactor 1.1.a Managerial and Technical Staff.
 You must describe the project specific roles and responsibilities and knowledge/experience of the project director and all individual key staff in planning, managing, and implementing projects for which funding is requested.
 Experience pertaining to specific activities should be relevant, recent (in the last five years), and demonstrate that past projects were completed on or ahead of schedule.

 Scoring Criteria: You describe the roles/responsibilities and the knowledge/experience of the project director and all individual key staff in planning, managing and implementing projects for which funding is being requested.
 Experience of all individual key staff is relevant, recent and successful.

 It may feel like a waste of time to be rewriting the application guidelines into your own text editor.
 The reason I encourage you to do this, however, is because it helps you start organizing your thoughts on how you are going to respond to each section.

-Once the narrative skeleton is complete, start adding in bullet points with ideas on how you want to respond to that question.
+Once the narrative skeleton is complete, start adding in bullet points with ideas on how you want to respond to each question.